bitcoin-sv/bdk/documentation/docs/architecture.md

 modified by any module.

-It configures with `-DBDK_BUILD_CORE=OFF -DBDK_BUILD_WASM=ON` under the Emscripten toolchain rather than as part of the default native build.
-The pinned `wasm/build.sh` performs a clean Emscripten build, runs standalone libsecp256k1 tests and real positive/negative transaction vectors, and installs the validated `bdk-core.mjs` and `bdk-core.wasm` artifacts.
+It configures with `-DBDK_BUILD_CORE=OFF -DBDK_BUILD_WASM=ON` under the Emscripten toolchain rather than as part of the default native build. `wasm/build.sh` is a facility script that automates the clean configure/build/validate commands — a standalone libsecp256k1 test run and real positive/negative transaction vectors — and makes no version decisions of its own.
+The bitcoin-sv commit, the Boost 1.85.0 package and the Emscripten 4.0.23 SDK are pinned by the environment (CI, or the developer's local install), not by the script; reproducibility of the eight committed artifacts is owned by CI, which regenerates them under the pinned environment and fails if the tracked bytes drift.
 See `module/typesbdk/examples/README.md` for the reproducible build, ABI, and native/WASM benchmark controls, and [Development Build](build.md) for the flags and the prebuilt Boost package.